Without Doors Curriculum

 Why Charlotte Mason?

-Charlotte Mason was a classical educator in England at the turn of the 20th century.
+Charlotte Mason was a British educational reformer at the turn of the 20th century.
 She wrote volumes of material and trained educators in her unique educational philosophy.
 Her philosophy is so rich that it is still used in schools and homes around the world today.
-She emphasized providing a living education for students by serving a full educational feast including special studies such as nature study, poet study, recitation, copywork, narration, artist study, composer study, hymn study, etc.
+She emphasized providing a living education for students by focusing on short lessons, including living books and narration, and serving a full educational feast, including special studies such as nature study, poet study, recitation, copywork, narration, artist study, composer study, hymn study, etc.

 Do I need to be familiar with Charlotte Mason to use this curriculum?